First Trimester Surgical Abortion (vacuum aspiration)

 Post abortion medications and instructions are given prior to discharge and appropriate contact information is needed in case of an emergency.

 We are a proud member of the National Abortion Federation (“NAF”), an association of medical professionals who provide assistance to women seeking abortions including educational materials and sometimes financial assistance to women that qualify.
-If you are interested in financial assistance please ask for contact information for our patient funding coordinator when you make your appointment at North Florida Women’s Services.
+If you are interested in financial assistance, please ask for contact information for our patient funding coordinator when you make your appointment at North Florida Women’s Services.